jan-warchol/selenized/README.md

     window (e.g. browser) that uses black-on-white text (as most of the websites do), solarized becomes too hard to read in that context.
   - the dark version is too dark.
+  - I know that Ethan says on Solarized website that he tested the scheme on a variety of monitors in different lighting conditions, but nevertheless I have encountered situations when solarized's legibility was poor due to bad display.
 - terminals weren't built for 8 colors - they were built for 6 colors.
   Solarized tries to implement more colors using some very ugly hacks which cause all applications that are not solarized-aware to look weird.